1. Home

 To ensure cybersecurity in IoT solutions, edge devices, gateways, and servers must be capable of establishing mutual trust as well as trust in the firmware and software they execute.

-It must also be capable of supporting the derivation of robust session keys without exposing any secrets over any channel, and flexible enough so that every company can draw their own private circle of trust and decide who can enter or intersect with it.
-The technology does exist: it is called “private-public key infrastructure” and the digital identities are “digital certificates” following the X.509 standard.
+It must also be issued and managed securely so that every owner and use case can draw their private circle of trust and decide who can enter or intersect with it.
+The widely accepted technology for this is public key infrastructure (PKI) and the digital identities are digital certificates following the X.509 standard.

-As a developer of connected devices and machines or a cybersecurity expert supervising their deployment and operational security, implementing such technology is essential to safeguard against potential cyber threats.
-Modern industry standards and recommendations call for PKI and X.509 certificates to secure and authenticate communication, software, and supply chains for IoT.
+For developers crafting connected devices or cybersecurity experts overseeing their deployment and operational security, integrating trusted digital identities is indispensable to shield against potential cyber threats.
+Modern industry standards and recommendations also call for PKI and X.509 certificates to secure and authenticate communication, software, and supply chains for IoT.
 Examples of such standards and recommendations are:

-• IEEE802.1AR - definition of IdevID and LDevIDs, respectively initial device certificate issued/injected by the OEM PKI and operational certificates issued and renewed by the operator PKI.
+• IEEE802.1AR - Definition of IdevID and LDevIDs, respectively, the initial device certificate issued/injected by the OEM PKI and operational certificates issued and renewed by the operator PKI.

 • Matter - usage of two chains of certificates, DAC and NOC respectively device attestation certificate issued/injected by the OEM PKI and node operational certificates issued and renewed by the network commissioner PKI.